Get salary accounts for your team See benefits

 Using the credit card EMI option is ideal in the following situations.

-If you are buying an appliance or a piece of furniture for your home and can’t afford it, you can convert it into EMI and pay smaller monthly instalments.
+If you are buying an appliance or a piece of furniture for your home and can’t afford it, you can convert it into EMI and pay smaller monthly installments.

 If you exceed your monthly budget and might face difficulty during the next month, then it’s better to convert your purchase into an EMI.

-Not all banks have the facility to convert credit card dues into EMIs.
-Hence, it is better to check for this feature before making the purchase.
+Not all banks allow converting credit card dues into EMIs.
+Confirm this feature is available before making a purchase.

 The EMI on your credit card is reflected in your credit card statement, which is generated at the end of your billing cycle.
 You can pay the same when you pay your credit card dues.
 Alternatively, you can also set an auto-debit option to ensure you never miss out on an EMI payment.